marcosalvalaggio/edamame/README.md

 ## TODO

-* Finishing the documentation
+* Finishing the documentation.
+* Fixing the methods in the regression class.
-* Add the xgboost model, PCA regression and other methods for studying the goodness of fit of the other models
+* Add the xgboost model, PCA regression and other methods for studying the goodness of fit of the other models.
-* Add the classification part to the package
+* Add the classification part to the package.